THL-Leo/thl-v1/content/blogs/life-update.md

 date: 2025-11-25
 ---

 I would love to get a Rhino beetle as a pet.
-I remember having these when I was young.
-I also remember playing some Japanese card games called Mushiking.
-They also have Dinosaur and other Animals iirc.
+I had these when I was young, and I used to play a Japanese card game called Mushiking.
+Iirc, they also had versions with dinosaurs and other animals.
 It was really cool.

-I remember I collected like hundreds of these cards and hoped to get the White Hercules Beetle since it has the highest attack.
-In the end I never got it but I still remember collecting and comparing all of the beetles there are.
+I collected around hundreds of these cards, hoping to get the White Hercules Beetle since it had the highest attack.
+In the end, I never got it, but this made me really interested in beetles and ended up getting around 10 of them as pets growing up.

-I also remember watching some Mushiking movie in the theatre with my family.
-It was honestly so bad but I really loved it.
-The giant beetles flying across the screen and smashing into each other.
-What a great time back then.
+I also watched a Mushiking movie in the theater with my family.
+It was honestly pretty bad, but I loved it.
+Giant beetles flying across the screen and smashing into each other.
+Enemies will have dark shadows around them with red eyes.
+The main character always struggles to defeat the enemy and save the world.

+What a great time to be alive.

 ![Mushiking](/mushiking.jpg)